The Pro’s and Con’s of Using the Brinsea EcoGlow for Chicks in Winter

 Airflow:

-Keeping air in the pile is critical to achieve proper temperature and prevent odors.
+Keeping air in the pile is critical to achieve proper temperature and preventing odors.
 Also, this will aid in the process of composting in a relatively shorter time.
 Turning the pile is imperative, especially during the first few weeks.
 The more you turn the pile the faster it will decompose.

 Temperature:

 It’s normal for temperatures to vary.
-Most compost piles start at lower temperatures then increase, and then gradually drop over a period of several weeks.
-The pile should reach 135 to 150 degrees for several days, this is important not only to kill weed seeds and disease, but to speed up the rate of decomposition.
+Most compost piles start at lower temperatures then increase, and then gradually drop over several weeks.
+The pile should reach 135 to 150 degrees for several days, this is important not only to kill weed seeds and disease but to speed up the rate of decomposition.
 If the pile temperature exceeds 150 degrees you may want to reduce the size of your pile.
 You can buy a compost thermometer at your local nursery to best monitor temperatures.

 Moisture:

 Keep your compost pile damp, not soggy.
-You may have to cover it during rainy spells, or add water to maintain the proper moisture.
+You may have to cover it during rainy spells or add water to maintain the proper moisture.
 If the pile lacks moisture, composting organisms will dry out and prevent the pile from heating up.
-If the pile is to wet it will restrict airspace and cause compaction, also a factor in the pile’s inability to produce heat.
+If the pile is too wet it will restrict airspace and cause compaction, also a factor in the pile’s inability to produce heat.
 If the compost becomes too wet increase the turning frequency.

 Location: